 How do you prevent and control damage from severe weather?

 One of the best ways to prevent damage is through communication with staff and residents.
 Severe weather conditions can sometimes threaten your tenants and their ability to remain in their units.
-When it comes to any possible hazards, giving information in an accurate and timely manner makes all the difference.
-Having up-to-date contact information for your tenants can be vital in the case of a power outage or a flood warning.
-For example, if a resident depends on electricity to run medical equipment in their unit, it’s critical for you or any other members of your staff to know and record that information ahead of time.
+When it comes to any possible hazards, giving accurate information in a timely manner makes all the difference.
+Having up-to-date contact information for your tenants is vital in case of a power outage or a flood warning.
+For example, if a resident depends on electricity to run medical equipment in their unit, it’s critical for you to know and record that information ahead of time.

-If storm damage does occur at your property, having pictures and documentation of what your facilities looked like and how everything functioned beforehand is crucial for your insurance company and contractors to have.
-Keep a regularly updated album of photos of every part of your property and properly document everything—buildings, parking, and storage spaces, maintenance equipment, common areas—long before an emergency takes place.
+If storm damage does occur at your property, having pictures and documentation of what your facilities looked like and how everything functioned prior to the storm is crucial for your insurance company and contractors.
+Keep a regularly updated photo album of every part of your property and properly document everything well in advance.

 Experts also recommend taking the following steps when it comes to minimizing your properties’ vulnerability to extreme weather: